Skip to main content

 Reversals

-While not a Dispute stage to respond to, a Reversal refers to a Chargeback amount returned to a Merchant that was previously debited during a First Chargeback stage as the result of a final decision (“Won”) in favor of the Merchant’s transaction validity.
+While not a Dispute cycle to respond to, a Reversal refers to a Chargeback amount returned to a Merchant that was previously debited during a First Chargeback stage as the result of a final decision (“Won”) in favor of the Merchant’s transaction validity.
 As a result, there are no response options available for the Reversals.

 Related Pages